 Bonus 10,000 points:

-Also, if you know an existing American Express Platinum Card holder and use their referral link to sign-up you’ll get an additional 10,000 points.
+Also, if you know an existing American Express Platinum Card holder and use their referral link to sign-up you’ll get an additional 10,000 points – for a total of 60,000 Membership Rewards points.

 Transfer to Aeroplan Program